-Both the recreation and sport studies and the health promotion and exercise science majors in the Department of Health, Physical Education, and Sport Studies complete a nine-credit internship during their last semester in a professionally-supervised career-related experience in a variety of organizations.
+Both the recreation and sport studies and the health promotion and exercise science majors in the School of Recreation, Sport, and Exercise Sciences complete a nine-credit internship during their last semester in a professionally-supervised career-related experience in a variety of organizations.
 Students must complete a minimum of 400 agency hours in a setting that demonstrates planning, leadership, administrative, and supervisory skills.
 Students have completed internships at the Baltimore Orioles; Baltimore Ravens; City of Clearwater Parks and Recreation, FL; Pittsburgh Penguins, PA; Frederick Keys, MD; PGA; Veterans Affair Medical Center; YMCAs, Wellness Center at Berkeley Medical Center; ESPN, Hershey Park, PA; League of People with Disabilities, MD; L & T Health and Fitness, Washington, D.C.; and the Washington Redskins.

 Contact: Professor Stacey Kendig

 Internships and cooperative education experiences in Nutrition have been extensive.
 Students have interned with a variety of organizations: Shepherd University Wellness Center; Clarion Hotel and Convention Center; WVU Cooperative Extension Service; Notaviva Vineyards (VA); Bank of Charles Town; Game Stop; Tara Sanders Lowe Wedding and Event Planning; Jennifer Miller – Shepherd Dining Services; WVU Hospital; and Caring Cupboard.